Bachmann1234/Thrift-Explorer/README.md

 ## Example Usage

 Example calls are provided as part of a [Postman Collection](ThriftExplorer.postman_collection.json).
-However.
-Lets walk though a basic session.
+However, Lets walk though a basic session.

 If you are working on a todo thrift service that you have running on your machine you can use thrift explorer to make calls to it.
 With the todo server running you add the todo thrifts to thrift explorer and start the server.
 (I will be using [curl](https://curl.haxx.se/) to make requests and [jq](https://stedolan.github.io/jq/) to pretty print the responses)